Visyond/website-hugo/site/content/casestudy/how-preparing-financial-statements-with-no-training-in-finance-became-a-1-hour-job.md

   Statement) are fundamental for many company-related activities, including company valuation, stock options allocation and other activities that require a common language with finance people.

-aside:
-  - content: >-
-      * Streamlining the process of creation and analysis of a proforma financial statements (Balance sheet, Income Statement) inside an existing operating model of the company

-      * Reporting Key Performance Indicators to key stakeholders
-    title: Challenge
-  - content: >-
-      * User-friendly, point & click interface to generate financial statements directly from your model, without the hassle and training of doing it manually
-    title: Solution
-  - content: >-
-      * Clean & balanced financial statements created without the use of plugs or iterations (Visyond solves the equations linking the 3 statements)

-      * The unnecessary intermediate worksheets have been eliminated - together with the potential errors associated with them

-      * The model owner can focus on working with the operating model that he masters, without worrying about financial statements, as a result improving his productivity
-    title: Results
 ---
 > "The process took 1 stressful week and I did not feel comfortable to update the data, fearing to break something.
 Now it is a 1-hour job and a few clicks to update data."